 Mar 07, 2022

 This feature provides visibility into sessions that were launched via a Connection lease.
-During Cloud service outages, Citrix DaaS supports sessions to be launched via Connection lease to maintain service continuity.
-Connection leased sessions are displayed under the Not Categorized classification in the User Experience Dashboard.
+During Cloud service outages, Citrix DaaS supports sessions to be launched via a Connection lease to maintain service continuity.
+Connection leased sessions are displayed under the Not Categorized classification on the User Experience Dashboard.
 ICA RTT and logon duration metrics are not available for Connection leased sessions.

-You can see the classification of sessions as ICA based or Connection leased using the Launch Type facet in the Sessions Self-service view.
-The optional column, Launch Type in the Session Self-service table shows if sessions are ICA based or Connection leased.
+You can see the classification of sessions as ICA based or Connection leased using the Launch Type facet on the Sessions Self-service view.
+The optional column, Launch Type on the Session Self-service table shows if sessions are ICA based or Connection leased.
 This feature helps find the number of sessions that were launched via Connection Lease.
 You can use the failure reason to troubleshoot Connection leased sessions that have failed to launch.

 Feb 21, 2022

 Citrix Analytics for Performance now has the Connector and the Gateway Points of Presence (PoPs) names displayed on the Session Self-service view as optional columns for all launched sessions.

 This data helps identify Connectors and Gateway PoPs through which sessions are routed.
 This information helps check if sessions with poor responsiveness are routed through specific Connectors or Gateway PoPs.
 Based on the user location, you can further identify if the user session was routed through the right Gateway PoP for optimal performance.
 If the session has been routed through a Gateway PoP farther away from the location, you can check the DNS configuration.

 The pivots for Connector and Gateway PoP on the Visual summary help triage poor sessions that might all be routed through a single Gateway PoP or Connector.

 The value of the Connector might be N/A for any of the following reasons: